ga-wdi-lessons/rails-routing/readme.md

 > A.
   * It concisely reflects our data structure: all songs are dependent on an artist.
   * Also allows users to access specific information using the URL.

-* Ultimately, we want to structure our routes so that all Songs exist in the context of a parent Artist.
+Ultimately, we want to structure our routes so that all Songs exist in the context of a parent Artist.

 > The reasons might not be so apparent for routes like show, edit, update and destroy because we have access to a song ID in the url anyway.
 But by using nested resources, it's easier to create a song because we have the artists id in the url.
 Or maybe we want the songs index route to be namespaced under an artist.
+We can **ensure** that a Song is associated with a specific Artist.

 > This brings us to another side note.
 Ultimately your domain model is just that, yours.
 It's up to you to decide whats the right fit.
 Which tables make the most sense for the problems that I face in my application.
 Which associations should I use to best facilitate querying my database.
 Which resources should I have and under which namespaces?
 These are the questions developers ask themselves each and every time a new application is being created.
 We're just here to teach you some tools to answer these questions for yourself.